stevanStevic/esp32-gui-flasher/README.md

 * **Serial Port Detection:** Lists available serial ports (COM ports on Windows, `/dev/tty*` on Linux) for easy selection.
 A refresh button lets you detect newly plugged devices.
 * **Cross-Platform Printing:** Integrates with the Brother QL series label printers (specifically tested on QL-600) for printing device labels.
 This uses the [`brother_ql`](https://pypi.org/project/brother-ql/) Python library to send print jobs directly to the printer (via USB or spooler).
 * **Test Print Function:** Allows you to print a test label with custom text to verify printer settings (label alignment, offsets, etc.) before mass printing.
 * **Device Registration Workflow:** Provides fields to input a REST API endpoint, API key, and secret.
-After flashing, you can fetch a device name or register the device in your system by clicking **Register**, then print a label with that name via **Print** – all within the tool.
+After flashing, you can fetch a device name or register the device in your system by clicking **Register Device**, then print a label with that name via **Print** – all within the tool.
 * **Console Output & Logs:** A built-in console pane shows esptool output, success/error messages, and can stream device logs (after flashing, if you connect to serial logs).
 * **MIT Licensed:** Completely open source ([MIT license](https://github.com/stevanStevic/esp32-gui-flasher/blob/main/LICENSE)) – you can modify and integrate it into your own workflow or contribute improvements.